-In May 1992, the United Nations Security Council imposed strict economic sanctions against the two republics remaining in the Yugoslav Federation: Serbia and Montenegro.
-The international community imposed the sanctions after almost a year of fruitless efforts to end the fighting in the former Yugoslavia.
-At the time, it was widely believed that an almost total boycott would quickly end the war and perhaps also lead to the overthrow of Serbian President Slobodan Milosevic.
+In May 1992, the United Nations Security Council imposed strict economic sanctions against the two republics remaining in the Yugoslav Federation – Serbia and Montenegro – after almost a year of fruitless efforts to end the fighting in the former Yugoslavia.
+At the time, it was widely believed that an almost total boycott would quickly end the war and perhaps also lead to the overthrow of Serbian President Slobodan Milošević (1941-2006).
 The sanctions failed on both counts.
-The fighting is continuing and President Milosevic is still firmly in power.
-So, are tough economic sanctions the best way for the United Nations to show its disapproval of governments like Mr. Milosevic’s?
+The fighting is continuing and President Milošević is still firmly in power.
+So, are tough economic sanctions the best way for the United Nations to show its disapproval of governments like Mr. Milošević’s?

 Newsline, analysis and background reports on current affairs.
 This edition is hosted by Ginger da Silva.